 The need for speed (11:24)

-The need for speed has been a huge disruption in the brand building world and it’s important for agencies to work at the fast-paced speed of their clients.
+Speed has been a huge disruption in brand building; it’s important to work at the fast-paced speed of their clients.
 Siegel+Gale has worked with enormous enterprises, like client Hewlett Packard, to develop and implement comprehensive new branding programs in a flash.

 In 2014, HP split into two separate entities and Siegel+Gale worked with them “to stand up a new $50+bn enterprise with well over a hundred thousand employees in a matter of months.”
 This award-winning work included a new HPE visual identity and a global launch via digital experiences and live events.